LASER: Stratified Selective Sampling for Instruction Tuning with Dedicated Scoring Strategy: Experiments

-\subsection{Main Results}
+\subsubsection{Main results}

-For every selection strategy we construct a subset $\mathcal{D}'={d}_{i=1}^{m}\subset\mathcal{D}$ with size $m=100,000$ and subsequently fine‑tune each of the five base models on $\mathcal{D}'$.
-In addition to the baseline strategies described in Section~\ref{sec:exp_setup}, we investigate four principled variants that exploit the pipeline components introduced in Section~\ref{subsec:scoring}: \begin{enumerate}[label=\emph{\roman*)},leftmargin=*,topsep=0pt,noitemsep] \item \emph{Quality}---sort $\mathcal{D}$ by $q_i$ and select the top $m$ items; \item \emph{Difficulty}---sort by $f_i$ and select the top $m$ items; \item \emph{Combination}---sort by the preference score $p_i=f_i\cdot q_i$ and select the top $m$ items; \item \emph{Combination{ ++}}---as in \emph{combination}, but with sampling via the clustering‑and‑quota procedure from Section~\ref{subsec:Sampling}. \end{enumerate} Figure~\ref{fig:sampling_categories} shows task-type distributions across sampling strategies, including baselines.
-Figure~\ref{fig:eval_aggr} reports average performance gains over the untuned base model for all evaluation benchmarks.
-The full pipeline (\emph{combination{ ++}}) achieves the highest overall performance, surpassing every baseline and even the model trained on the entire source set with $|\mathcal{D}|>707\text{k}$.

-To examine robustness, we break the results down by model size (Figure~\ref{fig:eval_by_size}). \emph{Combination{ ++}} yields the most consistent gains of all tested conditions for all five bases and is outperformed by full‑data training in only two cases, confirming that the proposed sampling approach transfers well across models.
-A benchmark‑wise analysis (Figure~\ref{fig:eval_by_benchmark}) shows similarly stable improvements, with \emph{combination{ ++}} delivering consistent performance throughout.
+For each selection strategy, we construct a subset $\mathcal{D}'={d}_{i=1}^{m}\subset\mathcal{D}$ of size $m=100,000$, and subsequently fine‑tune each of the five base models on $\mathcal{D}'$.
+Figure~\ref{fig:sampling_categories} shows the resulting category distributions across sampling strategies, including the baselines.
+Figure~\ref{fig:eval_aggr} reports normalized score gains over the untuned base models for all evaluation benchmarks and models. \textsc{Laser} achieves the highest overall performance, surpassing all baselines and even the models trained on the entire source set ($|\mathcal{D}|>707\text{k}$).
+We examine the robustness by breaking the aggregated results down by model size (Figure~\ref{fig:eval_by_size}). \textsc{Laser} yields the most consistent gains of all tested conditions for all five bases and outperforms the random sampling in all but the smallest model, confirming that the proposed sampling approach transfers well across models.

-For completeness, we also evaluate our approach on benchmarks using LLM-as-a-judge.
-Due to the high cost of the proprietary LLM-judges, we limit ourselves to evaluating models trained on Mistral-7B-Base under a single experimental condition.
-As shown in Figure~\ref{fig:results_llm_judge}, for $m = 100,000$, \emph{combination{ ++}} performs best in the length-controlled AlpacaEval 2.0 \citep{dubois2024length}, and matches random sampling on MT-bench \citep{zheng2023judging}.
+To better understand the contribution of each \textsc{Laser} component, we ablate sampling by ranking with only difficulty scores ($f$), quality scores ($q$), or their combination ($p$)---without clustering or stratification---and compare these variants to the full pipeline.
+As shown in Figure~\ref{fig:eval_ablation}, using $f$ or $q$ alone yields clear improvements over random sampling.
+However, their full potential is realized only when combined within the complete \textsc{Laser} pipeline.
+Notably, relying solely on $p$ for ranking provides only marginal gains, and even underperforms $f$- or $q$-based sampling individually, highlighting the importance of diversifying the sampling through stratification and clustering in \textsc{Laser}.